Home / Legislative Priorities

 PUBLIC SAFETY

 SB 5066 Concerning law enforcement and local corrections agency misconduct through investigations and legal actions.
-(Sen Hansen)
+(Senator Hansen)

 HB 2464 Concerning reporting requirements and law enforcement responses for incidents at private detention facilities.
-(Rep Ortiz-Self)
+(Representative Ortiz-Self)

 Sign Up to Learn More About LCA